 When I sounded the call for cinnamon in this month’s We Should Cocoa Christmas special, 32 bold bakers rallied to the cry.
 Unsurprisingly Christmas baking took centre stage.
 I just love, love, love the wonderful assortment of festive cakes, tarts, desserts, chocolates, muffins and so many delightful biscuits that have been inspired by that most excellent of spices, cinnamon.
+Sp please read on to find 32 fabulous chocolate and cinnamon recipes.

-I’d like to take this opportunity to say thank you to all those that have supported We Should Cocoa tin 2012, either by hosting, entering or commenting.
+I’d like to take this opportunity to say thank you to all those that have supported We Should Cocoa in 2012, either by hosting, entering or commenting.
 Without you all, this challenge would not exist.

 New to We Should Cocoa, Karin from Sinnesfreuden kicked things off this month with her spicy Christmas drinking chocolate popsicles.
 These are such a great idea and are perfect for Christmas gifts.
 Each year I plan make some, but I haven’t managed it yet.